cognimbus/nimbus.docs/docs/source/local-agent.rst

 .. note::

-  use "nimbus system reload" to apply the changes
+  Nimbusd needs to be restarted to apply changes.
+If running as a service, use "nimbus system reload" to apply the changes

 nimbus.json::